VibroSim/VibroSim_Simulator/README.txt

 We recommend managing your simulation process with two branches:
 "master" which contains the scripts and instructions but no output, and "master_processed" which also includes processed output.
-These (These two branches can of course themselves be branched as desired).
+(These two branches can of course themselves be branched as desired).

 The "limatix-git" program exists to help automate the process of